psoder3/TankWars/README.md

 https://youtu.be/K7eNdJU_ufI

 ## Controllable Tanks (for Testing Purposes):
 I've programmed a special type of tank that can be controlled (for purposes of testing another tank's response to its actions).
 To use this tank include a ControlTank in the arrangement you're using.
 To move up,left,down,right use keys W,A,S,D. To rotate right or left use l and k.
 To shoot, use spacebar.
-If you wish to use two control tanks the second one will be controlled with The direction arrows, 5,6 to rotate right and left, 0 to fire.
+To set a bomb, use b.
+If you wish to use two control tanks the second one will be controlled with The direction arrows, 5,6 to rotate right and left, 0 to fire, 4 to set a bomb.

 ## Team Battles:
 If you wish to do team battles, simply type something such as "Team Awesome" in the arrangement file you're using on the line above all the tanks you wish to be on that team.
 As long as the first word is "Team" it will add all following tanks to that team until another team is specified.
 Then you can use the function getTeam() on any tank to know what team it belongs to.